Transmission curves of transparent ROBAX® fire-viewing panels

 ROBAX® fire-viewing panels contribute to the protection of the environment.
 They consist of 95% natural raw materials, all decoration colors are free of heavy metals, ROBAX® cullets can be recycled and its packaging is reusable and recyclable.
 Also the final product fireplaces is eco-friendly.
 A closed fireplace with a fire-viewing panel is much more effecient than an open fireplace - and even more when installing ROBAX® with the heat-reflective coating IR Max - and wood as a renewable energy source burns CO₂ neutral.
 So ROBAX® contributes to the fulfillment of the European regulation Ecodesign 2022.

-Product Manager SCHOTT ROBAX®
+Sales Manager ROBAX®